KodeByWrath/NoMoreEdge/README.md

 -Works with any browser.
 Even Edge (Stable/Beta or Dev) browser.Only search Engine will be changed in case edge is default.

--url searching support in windows search (searching "reddit.com" will open reddit website instaed of https://www.google.com/search?q=reddit.com)
+-url searching support in windows search (searching "reddit.com" will open Reddit website instead of https://www.google.com/search?q=reddit.com)

 -windows widgets support